p-sun/Rounded-Bordered-Button-Menus/README.md

 # Rounded-Bordered-Button-Menus
-A bordered button that changes color upon touch.
-And a scrolling stack view and collection view menus made from these buttons.
+A custom button and two scrollable menus using the custom button.
+The button changes color upon touch.
+The UIStackView and UICollectionView menus made from these buttons.
+Swift 4.

 The collectionView is on the left, the bordered button is in the middle, and the stack view is on the right.